-6. Verify the current I/O service time using the Max Average Disk I/O Service Time (ms) Among All Disks chart.
+5. Verify the current I/O service time using the Max Average Disk I/O Service Time (ms) Among All Disks chart.

 The Max Average Disk I/O Service Time (ms) Among All Disks chart shows the longest service time for disk I/Os in milliseconds.
 The current value for longest I/O service time is displayed below the chart.
-In Figure 4-16 the value is 1.79.
+In Figure 4-9 the value is 1.79.

-7. From the Host menu, select Monitoring, then Disk Details.

-The Disk Details page appears.

-8. Click Max Average Disk I/O (ms) Service Time Among All Disks.
+- 6. Return to the Disk Details page.
+From the Host drop-down menu, select Monitoring, and then Disk Details. - 7.
+Click Max Average Disk I/O (ms) Service Time Among All Disks.